esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 6. set-active
-The set-active sub command used to set an application as active application and show active application information with no options.
+The set-active sub command is used to set an application as active application and show active application information with no options.
 ```sh
 $ espercli app set-active [OPTIONS]
 ```